alanazinkin/SpotiSearch/README.md

 Upon listening, the songs align well with the query and are stronger matches than had we randomly selected 3 songs from the database for both queries

 #### Album Search
-1. During training, we fine tuned a stage 1 contrastive model with no hard negatives measured by MultipleNegativesRankingLoss which uses many negatives per batch and a log-softmax over similarities.
+1. During training, we fine-tuned a stage 1 contrastive model with no hard negatives measured by MultipleNegativesRankingLoss which uses many negatives per batch and a log-softmax over similarities.
 This basic model achieved a trianing loss of .678, which is high because the model uses all other positives in the batch as negatives and is only used to get a basic structure of global relations in our custom embedding space.
 2. We used a stage 2 triplet contrastive model, which utilizes hard negative triplets to further train the stage 1 model and TripletLoss to measure loss.
 TripletLoss compares only one positive and one negative per triplet and achieved a training loss of 0.137, which shows strong fine-grained discrimination in our model as the positives and negatives are well-separated.
 3. For the retrieval itself using the stage 2 model, we used recall to measure the performance of our embedding model.
 We achieved Recall@1: 0.4404, Recall@5: 0.5923, and Recall@10: 0.6519.
 44% Recall@1 means nearly half the queries return the exact correct album as the top result, 59% @5 means over half the queries return the exact correct album in the top 5 resuts, and 65% @10 means that the exact album was returned in the top 10 results 65% of the time.
 For a mood browsing type interface, this is excellent because users rarely expect one perfect answer.